dbalcomb/terraform-azurerm-aks/modules/group/README.md

-# Role-Based Access Control (RBAC) Groups
+# Role-Based Access Control (RBAC) Group

-This module configures the Role-Based Access Control (RBAC) groups that can be passed to the *cluster* module to manage user authentication and permissions.
+This module configures the Role-Based Access Control (RBAC) group that can be passed to the *cluster* module to manage user authentication and permissions.

 ## Notes